Interview with one of our local partners in Morocco

 Rearing up to the south of Marrakech in all their magnificence, the Atlas Mountain range is one of Morocco’s most scenic and alluring regions with a distinct Berber culture.
 When the heat rises down on the plains, the mountains are high enough to offer cool respite and a blissfully rustic contrast to the urban melée of the cities.
 Hikers can pick from gentle strolls right through to summit-bagging multi-day treks, while mountain bikers and skiiers (in midwinter) can enjoy the variety of gradients.
 For anyone who is not inclined to such levels of activity, there are plenty of beautiful places to stay with fabulous views, refreshing pools and lovely gardens to appreciate from your hammock.

-The northern range of the Rif mountains is famous for two things: Cannabis cultivation and Chefchaouen, the Blue City.
+The northern range of the Rif mountains is most famous for Chefchaouen, the Blue City.
 This is a sizeable town with a unique characteristic - doors, window frames, walls, steps are all painted in blues of differing intensities making it a dream for photographers but also just a pleasant place to mooch around with plenty of clean mountain air, a mosque with a view, and a compact medina to explore.
 Hikers have the option of numerous trails threading off into the hills, but waymarking is scant so a guide is wise.

 Every town in Morocco has a hammam, many have several.
 Large population centres have dozens, and these communal bathing facilities have long been a hub of the community across Morocco.
 Strictly timetabled access means that bathing alternates between the sexes, so seek the advice of your local experts if you would like to pay a visit to ensure you go at the allocated time.
 Hammam experiences vary from simple and brisk to indulgent and relaxing, but the general idea is to start in the hot room to sweat out any toxins, then wash away the sweat and any dead skin with water and an exfoliating glove, followed by a massage should you wish.